May 19, 2021

 Data science pairs with cancer research for better diagnostics, therapies

 WEST LAFAYETTE, Ind. — The next generation of treatments for cancer may be found, not by scientists peering through microscopes, but by computer scientists crunching numbers.
-Thanks to unprecedented amounts of data, Purdue University researchers from the College of Science are using innovative data science techniques to better understand the genetics and cellular biology of cancer cells and tumors.
+Thanks to unprecedented amounts of data, Purdue University researchers from the College of Science and College of Agriculture are using innovative data science techniques to better understand the genetics and cellular biology of cancer cells and tumors.

 This work allows them to pioneer new diagnostic tools, generate novel therapeutic treatments and significantly advance the fight against cancer.
 Some of these advances may even allow oncologists to harness a patient’s own immune system to fight off cancer.